On $p$-adic adjoint $L$-functions for Bianchi cuspforms: the $p$-split case: Introduction

 \subsection{Acknowledgements}

 We thank Chris Williams for insightful discussions about the overconvergent cohomology of Bianchi threefolds and for his valuable suggestions on an early draft of this paper.
 We thank Luis Santiago Palacios Moyano for enlightening conversations on the $p$-stabilisations of Bianchi forms.
-We also thank James Rawson for his interest in our work; with him, we had several interesting conversations regarding the geometry of Bianchi eigenvarieties.
-The work was supported by EPSRC Standard Grant EP/S020977/1 (P.-H.L.) and ERC Consolidator grant `Shimura varieties and the BSD conjecture' (J.-F.W.).
+We thank James Rawson for his interest in our work; with him, we had several interesting conversations regarding the geometry of Bianchi eigenvarieties.
+We also thank John Bergdall for his comments and discussion on the previous version of this work and Ho Leung Fong for pointing out a mistake in \S \ref{section: cohomological correspondences for topological spaces} in the previous version.
+Finally, we thank the anonymous referee for valuable suggestions and corrections.
+While working on this project, P.-H.L. was supported by EPSRC Standard Grant EP/S020977/1 and J.-F.W. was supported by the ERC Consolidator grant `Shimura varieties and the BSD conjecture' and the Irish Research Council under grant number IRCLA/2023/849 (HighCritical).